lame-impala/secret_parameter/README.md

 ### Ruby module for encrypting and decrypting query parameters

 #### Message
-Message folows a predefined template that is composed from numbers and strings.
+Message follows a predefined template that is composed from numbers and strings.
 Strings must have fixed length, only the last part can be a variable length string.
 Unsigned numbers of various byte widths are accepted, signed numbers do not seem terribly useful for common use cases so they're not an option.
 A message template is defined like so:
 ```
 message_factory = SecretParameter.message_factory_builder.new
   .uint8(:protocol)